Common Australian termites

-One of the best ways to know if you have a dampwood termite infestation is if there are small, clean holes in a wooded structure.
+One of the best ways to know if you have a damp wood termite infestation is to have small, clean holes in a wooded structure.
 This is because these termites like to eat across the grain.

-Formosan termites love places that are warm.
+Formosan termites love warm places.
 Their bodies are designed to be resistant to heat in certain ways.
 They have 3 distinctive castes:

 - alates (ones that reproduce)